JustGoodThemes/Scriptor-Ghost-Theme/README.md

 The theme stylesheet is located in `/assets/css/`.

+## Theme Deploy with GitHub Actions

+Scriptor has the [Deploy Ghost Theme](https://github.com/marketplace/actions/deploy-ghost-theme) Github action integrated.
+The purpose of the GitHub action is to take the theme from the GitHub repo and send it to your website.
+To learn more about Deploy Ghost Theme, please follow [this guide](https://justgoodthemes.com/resources/deploying-your-ghost-theme-using-github-actions/).

 ## Theme Support

 If you find any issues with the theme, please send us an [email](mailto:support@justgoodthemes.com) or create an [issue](https://github.com/JustGoodThemes/Scriptor-Ghost-Theme/issues) in the theme repo.

 ## Credits